🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 The per-broker model is specifically designed for investors who re-enter positions after a stop-loss.
 This is a common strategy among momentum investors: you exit cleanly when a position breaches your threshold, watch for the setup to re-establish, and re-enter from a different broker at a new cost basis.

 Re-entering the same stock at the same broker that just triggered a stop-loss creates a practical problem: the extension would average the old trade with the new one.
 That average would look different from what you actually paid.
 By using a different broker for re-entry, you keep the positions completely separate — clean cost basis, clean P&L%, clean stop-loss clock.
+It also acts as a mental palate cleanser: a different broker means a virgin data stream, entirely disconnected from the frustration of the previous loss.

 | Event | Broker | Price | Action | P&L% |